Supporting members during crisis...what the UEA is doing for you

 - Many local school boards, such as Logan City, worked closely with educators from the outset to create acceptable reopening plans.

-- Many school boards changed or modified back-to-school plans, including:
+- Prior to beginning the school year, many school boards changed or modified back-to-school plans, including:

 - Salt Lake City School District moved to all distance learning to begin the school year;